Pang Sheng Jun: Career

 At the 2015 SEA Games, he won the gold medal at the men's 4 × 200 m freestyle again and broke the national record.
 He also won the silver medal in the 400m individual medley event and the bronze medal in 400m freestyle event, his first individual medals in the SEA Games.

 Pang failed to qualify for the 2016 Summer Olympics after achieving Olympic 'B' times in the 400m individual medley and freestyle.

 Personal life

 Pang is the youngest son of Agnes Ng and Pang Boon Teng.
 He has two sisters who swam competitively until they were 16 years old when they decided to focus on their studies instead.
+He married badminton player Yeo Jia Min on 20 June 2026.